JPTHEMX/NYCSchools/README.md

     }
 }

-import UIKit

-// This is a UICollectionReusableView that has the exact layout and logic of a cell. final class ListHeaderView: UICollectionReusableView {
+final class ListHeaderView: UICollectionReusableView {

-    // All UI elements are copied directly from TitleSubtitleCell private let logoImageView: UIImageView = {
+    private let logoImageView: UIImageView = {
         let imageView = UIImageView()
         imageView.contentMode = .scaleAspectFill